Along With the Gods: The Two PushLaunch Tasks

 You would expect this task to appear in the main enterprisemgt\enrollmentguid folder but somehow a new folder named: EnterpriseMgmtNonCritical will be created. (the same folder which the Config Refresh task schedule will appear in)

 I guess it’s all in the name… schedule for queued alerts.
 This task will scheduled to be executed 5 minutes after the pushlaunch task is completed (with a nice error.
-So don’t mind the error.. which is in fact not an error at all)
+So don’t mind the error.. which is not an error at all)

 If this schedule exits.. even when it’s a bad exit, the OMADMPRC.exe will trash that scheduled temporarily queued task.